 Welcome to the AfriCommons blog– by Ken Flottman

-In the wake of the catastrophic failure of the December 2007 Kenyan presidential election through changing of vote tallies facilitated, as best I understand, by bribery of election officials, I ended up in public controversy with the U.S. Ambassador to Kenya and some people at IRI so I was motivated to blog about my experiences in part as a way to make information available about what really happened from my perspective to people that needed it, and uphold my reputation with people that knew me personally or had a special interest while staying out of the media per se and generally out of the political fray in such a way that it would cause extraneous difficulty (Ken 2016)
+In the wake of the catastrophic failure of the December 2007 Kenyan presidential election through changing of vote tallies facilitated, as best I understand, by bribery of election officials, I ended up in public controversy with the U.S. Ambassador to Kenya.
+I was motivated to blog about my experiences in part as a way to make information available about what really happened in Kenya from my perspective to people that needed it.

 Please e-mail me at africommons [at] gmail.com with questions or comments, and any suggestions to make this blog useful to you.

-My work in Kenya included the controversial 2007 general elections and managing USAID-funded election observation preparations and an exit poll that became the subject of considerable controversy in its own right–see my separate page on that subject.
+My work in the controversial Kenya 2007 general elections included managing USAID-funded election observation preparations and an exit poll that became the subject of considerable controversy–see my separate page on that subject.